yxu132/multitask-ssp-diso/README.md

 ## Examples of running the scripts

-1, To predict the SSPs and IDP/IDRs by using the pretrained multitask framework, please run
+1. To predict the SSPs and IDP/IDRs by using the multi-task deep learning model, run the following command:
 ```
   $ python run_predictin.py -i test.fasta
 ```

-2, To predict the SSPs and IDP/IDRs by using the pretrained multitask framework and save the predicted results to output.txt, please run
+2, To predict the SSPs and IDP/IDRs by using the multitask deep learning model and save the predicted results to output.txt, run the following command:
 ```
   $ python run_predictin.py -i test.fasta -o output.txt
 ```

-3, To predict the SSPs and IDP/IDRs by using the pretrained multitask framework, save the predicted results to output.txt and generated the visualisation of the results, please run
+3, To predict the SSPs and IDP/IDRs by using the multitask deep learning model, save the predicted results to output.txt and generate the visualisation of the results, run the following command:
 ```
   $ python run_predictin.py -i test.fasta -o output.txt -v
 ```

-4, To predict the SSPs and IDP/IDRs by using the pretrained multitask framework and IDP/IDRs by using the pretrained singletask framework, please run
+4, To predict the SSPs and IDP/IDRs by using the multitask deep learning model, and predict IDP/IDRs by using the singletask deep learning model, run the following command:
 ```
   $ python run_predictin.py -i test.fasta -s
 ```

-5, To predict the SSPs and IDP/IDRs by using the pretrained multitask framework and IDP/IDRs by using the pretrained singletask framework, and to visualise the compared results in graphs, please run
+5, To predict the SSPs and IDP/IDRs by using the multitask deep learning model and IDP/IDRs by using the singletask deep learning model, and to visualise the compared results in graphs, run the following command:
 ```
   $ python run_predictin.py -i test.fasta -s -v
 ```